wandb/weave/docs/docs/guides/evaluation/scorers.md

 # Evaluation Metrics

 ## Evaluations in Weave
-In Weave, Scorers are used to evaluate AI outputs and return evaluation metrics They take the AI's output, analyze it, and return a dictionary with the results.
-Scorers can use your input data as a reference if needed and can also output extra information, such as explanations or reasonings from the evaluation.
+In Weave, Scorers are used to evaluate AI outputs and return evaluation metrics.
+They take the AI's output, analyze it, and return a dictionary of results.
+Scorers can use your input data as reference if needed and can also output extra information, such as explanations or reasonings from the evaluation.

 Scorers are passed to a `weave.Evaluation` object during evaluation.
 There are two types of Scorers in weave: